jonovik/cgptoolbox/doc/source/cgptoolbox-characterization.rst

   workflow is more general than the implementation; users may wish to roll their own building blocks using other languages and/or data formats.
 Documentation link
-  Python docstrings and doctests are used throughout.
-Doctests provide code examples and unit tests integrated with the documentation.
-Docstrings are automatically processed by Doxygen, pydoc (Doxygen-like tool that ships with Python) and the IPython interactive shell.
+  :doc:`Documentation <index>` is auto-generated using `Sphinx <http://sphinx.pocoo.org>`_, based on Python docstrings.
+Doctests provide code examples and unit tests integrated with the documentation and with the `IPython <http://ipython.org>`_ interactive shell.

-  .. todo:: Link to home.
-  .. todo:: Demonstration modules.
+  .. todo:: Demonstration modules, see :doc:`tutorials`.

 Keywords
   causally cohesive genotype-phenotype modeling;